Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Application to quantum phase recognition

-As discussed above, the measurement efficiency of sp-QCNN depends on the details of the problem, such as input data and circuit structure.
-Here we show that sp-QCNN improves the measurement efficiency by $\mO(n)$ times in the quantum phase recognition task.
-To this end, we calculate how the efficiency changes during the training process examined in Sec.~\ref{sec: performance}.
-The measurement efficiency is quantified by the ratio of the variances in splitting and nonsplitting circuits, as shown in Fig.~\ref{fig: variance} (we assume that the nonsplitting circuit consists of the same unitary $V_i$ as the splitting one).
-We investigate the efficiency for three typical input states: SPT, PM, and AFM states, which are the eigenstates of $H$ for $(h_1,h_2)=(0,0), (+\infty,0),$ and $(0,-\infty)$, respectively.
+The previous subsection reveals that the sp-QCNN suppresses the statistical errors in estimating the gradient and accelerates the learning process due to its high measurement efficiency.
+Here, we numerically quantify the measurement efficiency of sp-QCNN, showing that it improves the measurement efficiency by a factor of $\mO(n)$ in the quantum phase recognition task.
+The measurement efficiency is quantified by the ratio of the variances in the nonsplitting and sp-QCNNs, as shown in Fig.~\ref{fig: variance} and Eq.~\eqref{eq: r} (we assume that the nonsplitting QCNN consists of the same unitary $V_i$ as the sp-QCNN).
+We calculate the measurement efficiency for $n=8,12,16$ and $18$ to identify the scaling with respect to the number of qubits.
+In this verification, the changes in the measurement efficiency are computed during the training process for three typical input states: SPT, PM, and AFM states, which are the eigenstates of $H$ for $(h_1,h_2)=(0,0), (+\infty,0),$ and $(0,-\infty)$.
 We also explore the efficiency of measuring the loss gradient for the first parameter.
+The unitary circuit consists of the translationally symmetric ansatz~\eqref{eq: ansatz} with $d=10$ and is split such that the number of qubits in a branch varies as $8\to4\to2\to1$, $12\to6\to3\to1$, $16\to8\to4\to2\to1$, and $18\to9\to3\to1$ for $n=8,12,16$, and $18$, respectively.
+Also, to distinguish between the effects of statistical errors on the circuit optimization and the observable measurement, we train the variational circuit with exact gradient (i.e., without statistical errors in estimating gradient) and estimate the measurement efficiency with a finite shot simulation at each epoch.
+Figure~\ref{fig: 4eff}(a) shows the training and test losses in this setup, which indicates good trainability and generalization up to $n=18$.

-Figures~\ref{fig: 4eff}(a)--(d) show the changes in the relative measurement efficiency $r$ during training for the three inputs and loss gradient.
-For the PM and AFM states ((b) and (c)), the efficiency $r$ is high at the beginning of learning and does not significantly decreases during training.
-For the SPT state and loss gradient ((a) and (d)), $r$ is initially high but decreases as training, finally converging to a small value ($r=2$--$5$).
+Figures~\ref{fig: 4eff}(b)--(e) show the changes in the relative measurement efficiency $r$ during training for the three inputs and loss gradient.
+For the PM and AFM states [(c) and (d)], the efficiency $r$ is high at the beginning and does not significantly decrease during training.
+For the SPT state and loss gradient [(b) and (e)], $r$ is initially high but decreases as training, finally converging to a small value ($r=2$--$5$).
 These results imply that the improvement rate of measurement efficiency strongly depends on the input data, what we measure, and the stage of learning.
-Even for the SPT state and loss gradient, the final efficiency is higher than one, indicating that the measurement in sp-QCNN is more efficient than that in nonsplitting QCNN.
+Even for the SPT state and loss gradient, the final efficiency is higher than one, indicating that the measurement in the sp-QCNN is more efficient than that in the nonsplitting QCNN.